Thingsinreverse/Slowroads/README.md

 # SLOW ROADS SOURCE CODE VER 1.01
-### By RobertTBS
+### By Things
 <br>
 ** THIS IS NOT THE OFFICIAL SOURCE AND IS OUTDATED! **
 <hr>
 This is the source code to Slow Roads.
 I looked through the code and developer console and downloaded the code and all dependancies.
 <br>
-Visit the full preview at roberttbs.github.io/slowroads
+Visit the full preview at thingsinreverse.github.io/slowroads
 <br>
 All credits go to Anslo, visit the original at slowroads.io
 <br>